420Integrated/ethereumjs-util/README.md

   - Helper methods from `ethjs-util`
   - Re-exports of `BN`, `rlp`

-### ftzjs-util methods
+### fourtwozerojs-util methods

-The following methods are available provided by [ftzjs-util](https://github.com/420integrated/ftzjs-util):
+The following methods are available provided by [fourtwozerojs-util](https://github.com/420integrated/fourtwozerojs-util):

 - arrayContainsArray
 - toBuffer